"Case studies facilitate our understanding of others. Even more importantly, they assist us in understanding ourselves" -- Alan Neely

 The spokesman says the body must be returned to the enemy side.
 If not, the man's dead ancestral spirits could cause disease and death among the Yans.
 Also, the Emsas will be further outraged because a fallen warrior's body has not been returned.

 The explanation doesn't make things any easier for the missionary.
-He wonders if the Emsas will feel gratitude toward him if he returns the body?
+He wonders if the Emsas will feel gratitude toward him if he returns the body.
 Or will they simply view him as an accomplice of the Yans?
 Even worse, will they think the missionary is disturbing traditional customs and practices?
 Will he be seen as a peacemaker or simply as a Yan patsy?

-Muttered threats against the missionary from the crowd pierce him like a cold wind rushing through a hole in the pit of his stomach.11:00 P.M.
+11:00 P.M.
 The villagers tire of waiting.
 They dump the lifeless body on the ground and begin leaving.
 The few who linger mingle nervously, awaiting the missionary's answer.
 He has a question of his own: What is God's word to the Yans tonight?
-Whatever the missionary does should reinforce and point to that, but what is that word?
-How can he be an effective agent of change in this situation?
+Whatever is done should reinforce and point to that, but what is that word?
+How can he, as a Christian missionary, be an effective agent of change in this situation?

 This missionary case study appeared in its original form in Case Studies in Missions, Baker Book House, © 1987.
 It may be reproduced only upon payment of a 35¢ royalty per copy to Baker Book House, P.O.
 Box 6787, Grand Rapids, MI 49516 USA

-| Wycliffe Bible Translators have created a delightful computer simulation of cross-cultural life and ministry. [ read more ] |
+Wycliffe Bible Translators have created a delightful computer simulation of cross-cultural life and ministry. [ more ] |